-Agile is a set of software development values, principles and practices that help your organization change more effectively.
-If you need to make any software changes then agile is simply a better way of making these changes than traditional methods.
+Agile is a set of product development values, principles and practices that help your organization change more effectively.
+If you need to make any change then agile is simply a better way of making these changes than traditional methods.

 Some people argue that if a project has a clear, fixed scope and solution then there’s no need to use Agile.
 I disagree.
 If the project scope and solution are fixed throughout the project then an agile project can substantially increase your return on investment by delivering incremental benefits early as shown in the diagram below.

 But project scope and requirements are never fixed throughout a project no matter how hard you try.
-That’s because software development isn’t like making widgets in a factory as many people think; it’s like designing a new car and the factory you need to build it in.
-In every software project we learn what the real requirements and solution are as we go and it’s not until the end that we understand them fully.
+That’s because software development isn’t like making widgets in a factory; it’s like designing a new car and the factory you need to build it in at the same time.
+In every project we learn what the real requirements and solution are as we go and it’s not until the end that we understand them fully.
 Agile understands the need to learn along the way and helps you implement what you learn quickly and effectively.

 The only time you shouldn’t do Agile is when you don’t have the capability to do it or the will to resolve the organizational blockers that Agile reveals.

-For example, if your software project needs a new environment and it usually takes your organization six to twelve months to get one then your Agile project will be blocked in a few weeks.
-If your senior management are unable or unwilling to provide an alternative environment straight away then the project will stop.
-As a result any project that depends on a new environment would not be a good candidate for Agile.
+For example, if your project needs new infrastructure and it usually takes your organization six to twelve months to set that up then your Agile project will be blocked in a few weeks.
+If your senior management are unable or unwilling to provide an alternative environment straight away then the project will stop which means that its not a good candidate for Agile.